 In popular culture, it is common to see our elite adorned in significantly expensive jewelry.
-Often, the choices of jewelry celebrities make follow developing and popular trends at the time and are soon forgotten or replaced with better designs.
+Often, some of the jewelry worn by celebrities becomes popular and goes into the trend at the time and are soon forgotten or replaced with better designs.

 This reality has been a part of our society for centuries.
-However, historically, amidst all the rising trends of elegantly designed jewelry, there are those so iconic they are edged into memory forever.
+However, historically, during all the rising trends of elegantly designed jewelry, there are some iconic pieces of jewelry that are framed into memory forever.

-Whether it was a part of a royal family’s crown jewels, a gem or jewelry gifted to a celebrity on their special occasion, or owned by a historically relevant person or dignitary, jewels can share in their notoriety, and some did.
+Whether it was a part of a royal family’s crown jewels, a gem or jewelry gifted to a celebrity on a special occasion, or owned by a historically relevant person or celeb, jewels can share in their fame, and some did.
 Others were so rare, so valuable, and so elegant that people all over the world recognized and appreciated them to date.

 Let’s take a look at the ten most famous pieces of jewelry in the world.